exploratory-io/book/tutorials/yelp.md

 ![](images/yelp-checkins-gather3.png)

-## Summarize values
+## Summarize total checkins for each restaurant

 Now, let's count the total number of the 'checkins' for each restaurant.
-To do, we want to set the grouping level to 'business_id' first like below.
+First, we want to set the grouping level to 'business_id' first like below.

 ```
 group_by(business_id)
 ```
-After you hit 'Run' button, we can run ```summarize()``` command with ```sum()``` function like below.
+After you hit 'Run' button, add a new step and type ```summarize()``` command with ```sum()``` function like below to calculate the total number of the checkins for each business.

 ```
 summarize(total_checkin_counts = sum(checkin_counts))
 ```

 Once you hit 'Run' button you would notice that the range of the number of the checkins are from 3 to 62,646.
-And as we have removed NA values at the 'gather()' step, let's not forget some of the restaurants might not have the checkins at all.
+Note that the businesses with no checkin have already been removed as part of the 'gather()' operation above.

 ![](images/yelp-checkins-summarize.png)

 Now, this data is ready to get joined to the 'yelp_academic_dataset_business' data frame.

-## join
+Let's join.

+## Join Business Review and Checkin data frames together

-Go to 'yelp_academic_dataset_business' data frame, and join with the 'yelp_academic_dataset_checkin' data frame at right after the 2nd step of 'Select'.
-Once you click 'Select' at the right hand side, hit '+' (plus) button, then type ```left_join()``` command like below.
+Go to 'yelp_academic_dataset_business' data frame first.

+Now, we want to join with the 'yelp_academic_dataset_checkin' data frame, but not at the end, rather we want to do the 'join' at right before start filtering information at the 3rd step.
+You can insert a new step by simply clicking on the 2nd step of 'Select' at the right hand side, and hit '+' (plus) button.
+Now, you can add ```left_join()``` command like below.

 ```
 left_join(yelp_academic_dataset_checkin)
 ```

+In this case, both data frames happen to have the same column name as the join key column so you don't need to set the key column information.

-Once you hit 'Run' button, you can see the 'total_checkin_counts' column has now been added to this data frame.
+Once you hit 'Run' button, you can see the 'total_checkin_counts' column has been just added to this data frame.

 ![](images/yelp-join2.png)

 You would notice that about 26% of the businesses have NA values, which means they don't have any checkin numbers.

-## Keep only the businesses with enough checkins.
+## Keep the businesses with enough checkins.

 Once we get the number of the checkin information we can use this to filter the data so that we can keep only the businesses with enough checkins.
-Let's do something like below, which is to keep the businesses whose checkin numbers are in the 25 percentile meaning the top 75%.
+Let's do something like below, which is to keep the businesses whose checkin numbers are in the 25 percentile, meaning 'the top 75%'.

 ```
 filter(total_checkin_counts  > quantile(total_checkin_counts, .25, na.rm=TRUE))
 ```

-Once you hit 'Run', you can see the total number of the rows are 33,010 and the range of the 'total_checkin_counts' are between 13 and 62646.
+Once you hit 'Run', you can see the total number of the rows are 33,010 and the range of the 'total_checkin_counts' are now between 13 and 62646.

 ![](images/yelp-percentile.png)